kocercan/grafanahpadashboard/README.md

 # Kubernetes HPA & Pod Count Dashboard

 This repository contains a Grafana dashboard for monitoring Kubernetes Horizontal Pod Autoscaler (HPA) and pod counts.
 The dashboard provides insights into the desired and current replicas, CPU utilization, and pod statuses.
+Based on this dashboard which is isn't working current version of grafana https://grafana.com/grafana/dashboards/10257-kubernetes-horizontal-pod-autoscaler/
 ## Dashboard Overview

 The dashboard includes the following panels: